Bachelor of Music

 Prerequisites: MU107.
 Credits: 1.5

-Continues the building of techniques learned at the piano, and developed in MU153.
+Continues the building of techniques learned at the piano, and developed in MU151.
 The student will study selected works of contrasting styles from the solo literature.
-Sight reading and keyboard skills will be further developed.
-Introduction to keyboard harmony.
-Topics include major and minor scales, intervals, diatonic triads and seventh chords.
-Prerequisites: MU153.
+Sight-reading and keyboard skills will be further developed.
+Emphasis will be given in keyboard harmony (chord progressions -degrees I, II, IV, V7-, harmonization and transposition).
+Prerequisites: MU151.
 Credits: 1

 Continues to teach diatonic harmony and introduces chromatic harmony; two-voice tonal counterpoint and analysis of small forms.
 More advanced study of tonal harmony and voice leading, including the topics of secondary function, modulations to other keys, and the analysis of binary and ternary forms; tonal counterpoint; formal and compositional idioms of the late Baroque; keyboard harmony, figured bass, and introduction to score reading.
 Prerequisite(s): MU102.
 Credits: 3